 Note 1: Offers are Resource specific.
-Offers from Resources for services they are not qualified to provide will be rejected
+Offers from Resources for services they are not qualified to provide will be rejected.

 Note 2: The offer submittals may not specify the subgroup of the service.
 The system will determine which subgroup of AS (e.g. FFR1 or FFR2, CR1 or CR2, etc.) based on the qualification status within the ERCOT registration system.